stdlib-js/stdlib/docs/style-guides/javascript/README.md

 <!-- <rule> -->

-### R: Create fluent interfaces by returning this context
+### Rule: Create fluent interfaces by returning this context

 ##### Reason

-Returning `this` enabling method chaining and creates a [fluent interface][fluent-interface].
+Returning `this` enables method chaining and creates a [fluent interface][fluent-interface].
 Such interfaces provide a terse syntax for describing flow.

 ##### Good Example